sheyining/pilot-jan2025/model1/model-description.md

 ## Invariants of the Model

 Invariants refer to the constraints that all valid network states must satisfy.
+Here, we provide a list of invariants of our model.
+Please take your time and focus on understanding the written descriptions, but the Alloy code is also available for your convenience.

 For the ring network model, the invariants are:
 * Dangling data are disallowed: each piece of data in a network state must be associated with one or more nodes.
 * All nodes in the network state are arranged into one and only one ring.